Destiny-Kay/alx-low_level_programming/0x00-hello_world/README.md

-This folder contains introductory shell scripts for the preprocessor,compiler, assembler and more
+This folder contains introductory scripts to c low level programming